-The list of the top companies that sponsor H-1B visas is dominated by tech companies and consulting firms, a sign of how the market for talent is shifting.
-Tech companies are increasing the number of MBAs they hire year-on-year.
+The list of the top companies that sponsor H-1B visas is dominated by tech companies, a sign of how the market for talent has shifted towards the industry in recent years.

-Apple is one of the biggest tech companies in the world, and you don’t get to a market valuation of more than $1 trillion without top talent in the ranks.
+Apple is one of the largest tech companies in the world, and you don’t get to a market valuation of more than $2 trillion without top talent in the ranks.

-With tech companies also on an MBA hiring binge, expect the number of H-1B visa petitions to increase in the coming years.
-Apple consistently hires grads from top schools like the Duke Fuqua, Harvard Business School, and NYU Stern.
+The firm consistently hires grads from top schools like Duke Fuqua, Harvard Business School, and NYU Stern.

 1,003 visas approved

-Wipro Limited is another Indian multinational looking for international MBA talent in the US.
-The firm is a global information technology, consulting, and outsourcing company.
+An Indian multinational looking for international MBA talent in the US, the firm is a global information technology, consulting, and outsourcing company.

-The firm also has a dedicated internal training program that means learning is constantly available.
-There are 91 globally connected classrooms offering more than 24,000 online courses.
+The firm also has a dedicated internal training program that means learning is constantly available across different industries, functions, and technologies.